putriazizah16/Simple-Port-Knocking/README.md

 And try to find SSH.
 There are also other ports listed.

 **The destination ports are all different each knocks.
-WHy?**
+Why?**
 Because I want it. ^_^ It's just like an analogy.
 Let's say there's a port 7000, 7001, 8000.
 It depends on what we want.
 4. Try the connection
 On the Linux Terminal, let's try to access SSH immediately.
 > ssh admin@192.168.1.2